yanns1/fmtna/README.md

 Format filenames according to a chosen naming convention.

-For each file/path (of any kind) given as argument, change the filename (i.e. the base of the path) according to the naming convention selected.
+For each file/path (of any kind) given as argument, change the filename (i.e. the base of the path) according to the selected naming convention.

 WARNING!
 This program is dangerous.
-Changing filenames is error prone and may cause undesired overwrites or consequences (some files are expected to have the name they have and not something else!). fmtna's solves these problems by:
+Changing filenames is error prone and may cause undesired consequences (some files are expected to have the name they have and not something else!). fmtna's solves these problems by:
     1. Asking you what to do when conflicts happen (the program wants to change a path to an already existing path).